alexmurrietta/ab_testing_module/README.md

 # A/B Testing Automation
-Object-oriented Python program which I created to automate the A/B testing process on the Mint website at Intuit.
+Object-oriented Python program I made to automate the A/B testing process on the Mint website at Intuit.

 ## File Guide